top of page

 Reflex

-April 9th - April 13th
+April 9 - April 13, 2024

 Hermits: Fanshawe Fine Art Graduates

-March 27th - April 6th
+March 27 - April 6, 2024

 HERMITS is the 52nd graduating class exhibition of the Fanshawe Fine Art Advanced Diploma program.

 This small class formed during the height of the pandemic, each had a single space to occupy, creating art behind masks and face shields within the boundaries of personal studios, no one approaching closer than six feet in distance, social life confined to glowing screens.
 Yet the students in this cohort persevered and used their time as hermits to produce some extraordinary art.
-Celebrate as the hermits emerge from their shells to present their creations publicly in this group exhibition.
+We celebrated as the hermits emerge from their shells to present their creations publicly in this group exhibition.

 Artists in the Exhibition:

-Exhibition runs March 27 – April 6, 2024
+The exhibition ran from March 27 – April 6, 2024

-Reception: Saturday, April 6, 2024, 7 pm, remarks at 7:30, catalogue available for purchase
+Reception: Saturday, April 6, 2024, 7 pm, remarks were made at 7:30PM, a catalogue was available for purchase.

 Guest Speaker: Tabitha Verbuyst, Executive Director/Curator, Station Arts Centre, Tillsonburg, ON